siara-cc/Unishox2/README.md

-# Unishox - Guaranteed Compression for Unicode Short Strings
+# Unishox - A hybrid encoder for compressing Short Unicode Strings

-This is a C library for compressing short strings.
-It was developed to individually compress and decompress small strings.
 In general compression utilities such as `zip`, `gzip` do not compress short strings well and often expand them.
 They also use lots of memory which makes them unusable in constrained environments like Arduino.
+So Unishox algorithm was developed for individually compressing (and decompressing) short strings.

-Note: The present byte-code version is 2 and it replaces Unishox 1.
+Note: The present byte-code version is 2 and it replaces [Unishox 1](Unishox_Article_1.pdf?raw=true).
 Unishox 1 is still available as unishox1.c, but it will have to be compiled manually if it is needed.

 # Applications